- The Beartooth Run is an intense race along the switchbacks of the Beartooth Pass

 When: The Beartooth Run typically takes place in July, and registration begins in May.

-Fee: The early registration fee in $40 ($65 late registration).
+Fee: The early registration fee is $40 ($65 late registration).
 Kids 15 and under participate for free.
 The registration fee includes a t-shirt and refreshments.

 Details: Typically, there are only 300 spots, so make sure you register as early as possible.
-The day prior to the Run, participants can pick-up race packets, as well as register if they haven’t already.
+The day prior to the Run, participants can pick up race packets, as well as register if they haven’t already.
 During the day of the event, the race begins around 7:00 am.
 After the race, awards are given and there is a special dinner offered.
-Find more information on their website.